 When it was announced that Mother Teresa would be made a saint, it is not unfair to say that such a declaration was, in a word, anticlimactic.
 Her fans didn’t require the formal announcement: In the hearts of millions, she was already a saint.
-She's a full year into her sainthood, and love for her has not waned.
+She's two years into her sainthood, and love for her has not waned.

 It’s an image known to many the world over: An elderly nun of unremarkable size, dressed in a white sari, takes into her arms a sickly child from the gutters of Calcutta.